Debbie Clements, ChairGovernment and Community Relations ManagerDuke EnergyFull Bio

 Larry WalterPresident/CEOHanson, Walter & Associates, Inc.Full Bio

 Committee: Career Services Larry Walter, P.E., President, is one of HWA's founding principals.
-Walter’s engineering knowledge spans more than 35 years, and his community involvement gives him a unique perspective on local growth issues.
-He previously served as Deputy Director of Public Works and Engineering for the City of Kissimmee.
-Community involvement includes serving as Chairman of the Chamber of Commerce's Growth Management Task Force for over 10 years.
+Walter’s engineering knowledge spans more than 42 years of diverse engineering experience and has been involved in the design, permitting and securing approvals for more than 4,700 projects throughout Central Florida, including numerous roadways and stormwater systems.
+His community involvement gives him a unique perspective on local growth issues.
+He previously served as Deputy Director of Public Works and Engineering for the City of Kissimmee for 7 years.
+Community involvement includes serving as a member of several civic, professional and business organizations listed on the attached schedule.

 Jody WoodVice President of Recruitment, Diversity & Inclusion and Talent ManagementWalt Disney Parks & ResortsFull Bio

 Committee: Chair of Community Engagement (Chair) and Executive Jody Wood began her career at Walt Disney World during an internship as a Merchandise Hostess at Epcot, while pursuing an education at Bowling Green State University.
 Previous positions include Director of Recruitment, Director of Casting, Director of Human Resources, and Vice President of Human Resources/Diversity & Inclusion.